lorenzoh/DataLoaders.jl/docs/motivation.md

 To not slow down the training, loading a batch must

-- take shorter time than one training step
+- not take longer than one training step
 - not block the main thread; and
 - avoid garbage collection pauses